 5. Supporting Evidence - attach documentation that supports the request (e.g. Positive Behaviour Support Plan with Restrictive Practice). discuss with the Support Coordinator the option of using the person's Social and Community Participation funding whilst an inpatient, for LWB staff to take the person out of the hospital for social activities.
 This is usually considered if it is a social admission (e.g. admitted for social reasons more so than medical issues such as a placement breakdown etc).
-As per all requests to use NDIS funds, the Support Coordinator will need to gain approval by NDIA for this request. once complete, provide copies of Part 2 to all people involved, place copy in the person's Hospital Support Folder and save to CIRTS.
-The Disability Support Leader will: ensure each person they support who requires a Hospital Support Plan also has a Hospital Support Folder readily available for Ambulance and hospital staff. ensure the Hospital Support Folder contains the latest versions of the following documents: (as applicable to the person) Cover Sheet Review page (see next section) A2D Hospital Support Plan - (The TOP 5 and Part 1 precompleted, and a blank copy of Part 2, ready to complete on admission).
-Hospital Hospital Support Folder Note: All original documents must be first stored in CIRTS.
-Only copies should be stored within the Hespital Support folder. copies should be stored within the Hospital Support folder.
-The Disability Support Leader will: download the A2D Reviews Page Review place it on the back of the front cover in the same sleeve of the Hospital Support Folder 1.57.51
+As per all requests to use NDIS funds, the Support Coordinator will need to gain approval by NDIA for this request. once complete, provide copies of Part 2 to all people involved, place a copy in the person's Hospital Support Folder and save to CIRTS.
+The Disability Support Leader will: Hospital Support Folder ensure each person they support who requires a Hospital Support Plan also has a Hospital Support Folder readily available for Ambulance and hospital staff. ensure the Hospital Support Folder contains the latest versions of the following documents: (as applicable to the person) Cover Sheet Review page (see next section) A2D Hospital Support Plan - (The TOP 5 and Part 1 precompleted, and a blank copy of Part 2, ready to complete on admission).
+Current Medication Summary HIDPA Support Plan/s Any Support Plans identified in Part 1 of the Hospital Support Plan that will assist hospital staff provide care to the person (e.g. Communication Diary; Personal Care Plan; Transfers, Repositioning and Mobility (TRAM) Plan; Mealtime Management Plan; My Meals My Way Profile; Epilepsy Management Plan; Diabetes Management Plan; Asthma Plan; Allergy Response Plan; Mental Health Plan; Positive Behaviour Support Plan; Palliative Care Plan; End of Life Plan etc).
+Recent Medical Reports store the Hospital Support Folder in a location easy to access for planned or unplanned visits to hospital and ensure all DSWs know where to find it.
+Note: All original documents must be first stored in CIRTS.
+Only copies should be stored within the Hospital Support folder.
+The Disability Support Leader will: Poviow download the A2D Reviews Page Review place it on the back of the front cover in the same sleeve of the Hospital Support Folder